J.D. Davis Player Props: Giants vs. Reds

 - The pitching staff for the Reds has a collective 8.5 K/9, which ranks 18th in MLB.

-- The Reds' 4.80 team ERA ranks 26th among all league pitching staffs.
+- The Reds have a 4.83 team ERA that ranks 26th among all league pitching staffs.

-- The righty last appeared on Saturday, July 8 against the Milwaukee Brewers, when he threw 3 2/3 innings, allowing five earned runs while giving up six hits.
+- The right-hander last appeared on Friday against the Milwaukee Brewers, when he went six innings, allowing one earned run while giving up five hits.

-- The 29-year-old has an ERA of 7.00, with 7.1 strikeouts per nine innings, in 15 games this season.
-Opponents have a .312 batting average against him.
+- In 17 games this season, the 25-year-old has a 5.95 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .287 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.